Find dermatologist-recommended rosacea treatment at Cumberland Skin.

 Are you struggling with the troublesome signs and symptoms of rosacea?
-This chronic skin condition often causes irritating bumps, facial flushing, and, in some cases, painful redness.
-Fortunately, dermatologists use several treatment methods to help patients alleviate their rosacea and find must-needed relief.
+This chronic skin condition often causes irregular bumps, facial flushing, and, in some cases, painful redness and irritation.

 What is Rosacea?